An introduction to the growing sport of snowshoeing, with an exploration of the Cambie Creek/Fatdog Trails in Manning Park.

 - Two poles per person – optional, but greatly improves stability

 - Water (at least 1 litre per person)

-- Winter boots or hiking boots (no runners please)
+- Waterproof winter boots or hiking boots (no runners please)

-- Warm winter clothes, including jacket, nylon snow pants, gloves, toque, warm socks
+- Warm winter clothes (no cotton as first layer against your skin), including jacket, nylon snow pants, gloves, toque, warm socks

 - Foam pad to sit on in the snow